juliaflejterska/juliaflejterska/README.md

 ### hi there! 👋
 I'm <b> <i> Julia, </i> </b> a beginner self-taught front-end developer 👩🏼‍💻

+✨ an ambitious, hard-working and open-minded girl who loves to write - not only code, but also poetry

 ✨ currently mastering my React skills

 ✨ open to internship/job offers